AjayPi/ajaypi.github.io/docs/Retail-Meta-API-user-guide.md

 ## Introduction

-The Retail Meta API empowers Business Unit developers to take full control of integrating their own local retail suppliers, eliminating the need for direct support or resources from the Reward Gateway Innovation Hub.
+The Retail Meta API empowers Business Unit developers to take full control of integrating their own local retail suppliers, eliminating the need for direct support or resources from the Company Innovation Hub.
 This API serves as a flexible, self-service framework that gives Business Units the autonomy to manage supplier relationships, configure integrations, and quickly respond to market demands.
 By adhering to a standardised set of request and response contracts, Business Units can independently implement supplier connections.
 This removes the bottleneck of relying on Innovation Hub resources and roadmaps, allowing each unit to prioritise and execute integrations on their own timeline, ensuring faster time-to-market for new offerings.
 Ultimately the Retail Meta API puts the power in the hands of Business Units to efficiently scale their retail ecosystem, allowing them to remain agile, competitive, and customer-focused.